 News New Year's Eve NYC weather: Chilly, but not extremely cold, forecasters say The temperature is expected to be around 40 degrees at midnight when the ball drops in Times Square on Jan.
 1, 2016.
 Photo Credit: Getty Images / Astrid Stawiarz By Cristian Salazar firstname.lastname@example.org December 30, 2015 12:37 PM Print Share fbShare Tweet gShare Email Forget the earmuffs if you're heading to Times Square for the big New Year's Eve bash.
 Forecasters say by the time the ball drops, the temperature will make it feel like winter but it won't be exceptionally cold.
 The high on New Year's Eve will be around 50 degrees in the city, but the temperature will drop to about 40 degrees by midnight, meteorologist Faye Barthold of the National Weather Service said Wednesday.
 Temperatures will then continue to drop into the mid 30s.
 The skies will be partly cloudy.
 "It will be appropriately chilly," she said, "but nothing extreme on the cold side."
 Those looking to join in the annual Coney Island New Year's Day swim can also expect fairly mild temperatures.
 Bartholdi said the high is expected to be around 50 degrees.
 "It should be mostly sunny," she added.
-By Cristian Salazar email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Cristian Salazar email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.